Repairing Chipped Or Broken Teeth

 Enamel, which covers your teeth and is the hardest substance in your body, has its limits.
 If you chew on hard candy, ice, bite down hard, receive a blow to your face, or grind your teeth in your sleep, your teeth can chip or crack.
 Poor hygiene and cavities can also weaken your teeth and make them more susceptible to being chipped or cracked.
 You may not even feel any tooth pain when you chip a tooth unless it’s large enough to expose the inner layer of your tooth.
 A cracked tooth might only affect the enamel, and it would not feel painful unless you bite down hard or when the temperature in your mouth changes.
 Many times you won’t be able to see a cracked with the naked eye.
-This is why it’s so important to schedule regular appointments with Dr. Kim, because he will be able to find problems before they become painful.
+This is why it’s so important to schedule regular appointments with Dr. Kim and Dr. Lentz, because they will be able to find problems before they become painful.

 Craze lines are tiny cracks in the outer layer of your enamel only.
 They’re very common in adults.
 They are extremely shallow and they don’t cause pain.
 While not cosmetically pleasing, they’re not dangerous.
 Craze lines do not require treatment.

 A split tooth happens when a tooth is cracked and, over time, the crack progresses until the tooth eventually splits into two separate parts.
-Depending on the gravity of the split, Dr. Kim may not be able to save the tooth intact.
+Depending on the gravity of the split, Drs.
+Kim and Lentz may not be able to save the tooth intact.
 Depending on the position and extent of the crack, he will determine whether part of the tooth can be saved with a crown or another restorative procedure.

 How To Prevent Cracked or Chipped Teeth